Table of Contents

 With 256, you return to the default and very safe value.

-Catalog very large files?
+Catalog very large files - Timeout

 NeoFinder uses a separate helper application to create the thumbnails of most files, to prevent crashes to bring down the entire applications, and also to improve performance.
 If this helper tool doesn't produce the requested data in less than 60 seconds, NeoFinder assumes that the generation has failed, and proceeds with the next item.